Isiah Kiner-Falefa Player Props: Yankees vs. Marlins

-The New York Yankees and Isiah Kiner-Falefa, who went 1-for-5 with an RBI last time in action, take on Sandy Alcantara and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+Isiah Kiner-Falefa -- 1-for-4 with an RBI in his most recent game -- will be in action for the New York Yankees versus the Miami Marlins, with Eury Perez on the hill, on August 13 at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Marlins.

 Isiah Kiner-Falefa Game Info & Props vs. the Marlins